RonenNess/BonEngine/README.md

 - Added optional 'active element' output param to UI update.
 - Added text input UI element.
 - Added method to get keys assigned to action id.
+- Fixed bug with UI text with empty string.

 ## In Memory Of Bonnie